What is a Wage Garnishment?

 Head of household is not the only exemption that can be used to stop a garnishment.
 For instance, exemptions to garnishments may also include social security benefits, welfare, workers’ compensation, veterans’ benefits, pensions, life insurance benefits, and disability income benefits.

 Alternatively, the debtor may be able to file a lawsuit to vacate the judgment.
 If the judgment is vacated, the previous court order granting the judgment to the creditor will be null and void.
-Whether or not vacating a judgment will be a successful option depends on the facts and circumstances of each case.
-If you think you may have legal grounds to vacate a judgment contact a wage garnishment lawyer for assistance.
+Whether vacating a judgment will be a successful option depends on the facts and circumstances of each case.
+If you think you may have legal grounds to vacate a judgment, contact a wage garnishment lawyer for assistance.

 Federal Protection From Garnishment: